smorrison4/faux-sales-app/README.md

 Features
 ========

 It runs client-side only.
-It allows you to list, add, edit, and delete customers, orders, skus, and users.
+It allows you to list, add, edit, and delete customers, discounts, orders, reps, skus, and users.

 To log in follow the directions on the top of the login page.